-One of the top pieces in the collection at Kaap Skil is a seventeenth century dress of royal allure, surfaced from the bottom of the Wadden Sea.
-This dress is currently being examined, after which it will be displayed again at Kaap Skil.
-The impressive silk dress was found in a shipwreck that was given the name ‘Palmhout‘ (Palmwood) wreck.
-The precious garment has remained practically intact despite a stay of almost four centuries on the sea floor.
+One of the top pieces in the collection at Museum Kaap Skil is a seventeenth century dress of royal allure, surfaced from the bottom of the Wadden Sea.
+The impressive silk dress was found in a shipwreck that was given the name ‘Palmhoutwrak‘ (Palmwood wreck).
+The precious garment is still in surprisingly good condition despite having lain for almost four centuries on the seabed.
 It is a unique find worldwide; hardly any clothing from the seventeenth century has been preserved.
 Scientists expect to need years to answer all the questions that the dress has raised.

 The dress is made of silk satin, decorated with a woven floral motif.
 In the seventeenth century it would have been referred to as a gown or tabard.
 Although the dress now has a colourful appearance including cream, red and brown tints, it is probable that the Dress was originally a single colour.
 It is likely that the initial colourants have perished, whilst stains have occurred from residues of dye from other garments in the same chest.